Rishthegreat/Notes/School/BC Q1.md

 - First derivative test if for finding local extremes of $f(x)$
-- The second derivative test is for finding concavity
+- The second derivative test is for finding local extremes of $f(x)$
 	- f is concave up on (a, b) because $f''(x) > 0$ ($f'(x)$ is increasing on this interval)
-	- f has a point of inflection
+	- f has a point of inflection x=c because $f''(x)$ changes sign at x=c
+- The concavity test is for finding interval of concavity of f(x)
+- The point of inflection test is for finding points of inflections